eanders-MS/pxt-data-pipe/README.md

 ### Building the extension

-Project parts 1 and 2 above are individually webpacked, but are built in a single pass.
+The extension consists of multiple projects that get individually webpacked, but all are built in a single pass.

 * Option 1: To make a development build that watches for changes and rebuilds on-the-fly: Run `yarn watch` in `packages/browser-extension` folder.
 * Option 2: To make a production build: Run `yarn build` in `packages/browser-extension` folder.